permission levels can be very easy if you use the default

 settings, but if you want more control you need to understand

 how the permissions work.
-In the demos below Peter
+In the first demo below Peter

 Kalmström, CEO and Systems Designer of kalmstrom.com Business

-Solutions, explains how the SharePoint permissions are built and how
+Solutions, explains how the SharePoint permissions are built

-new from SharePoint 2013 and a rather high permission that
+is new from SharePoint 2013, and it is a rather high permission

-Peter shows you you can set another permission and also how the inheritance works and how you can break
+you you can set another permission level and also how

+explains how the inheritance works and how you can break

 The second demo gives a tip for easier permission management:

-create groups of people who have the same permission.
-A
+create security groups that include people who should have the same permissions.

 Microsoft for more information about SharePoint permissions.